Amantini1997/FromUbuntu/HRM/Lecture.md

 - Some candidates may not have experience and this makes it harder to compare them.
 Also, some of them might have had different experiences than others.

 ## Situational Interviews
-Look at the behaviour is very specific scenarios such as a difficult client you have to deal with.
+Look at the behaviour in very specific scenarios such as a difficult client you have to deal with.

 The difference with the behavioural is that here you suppose a scenario whereas in the previous one it refers to something that has happened already.